 How to keep urine warm - heat pack vs digital

-In this short video, we explain the difference between using a heat pack and a digital warming device for keeping your urine warm.
+In this short video, we explain the difference between using a heat pack or a hand warmer and a digital warming device for keeping your urine warm.
 The differences are stark, as you can see from the footage!

 Why is urine measured at these temperatures?

 Human body temperature varies between 97Â°F to 99Â°F, which is 36.1Â°C to 37.2Â°C. So, through testing, scientists know the normal temperature range for urine once it comes out of the body as well as how fast it cools.
 The trick is to have your pee at just the right warmth in the sample container so that itâ€™ll be at the correct temperature when tested.

 How to warm up urine